snadsdmr/snadsdmr/README.md

 <h1 align="center">Hi 👋, I'm Sena Daşdemir</h1>
 <h3 align="center">A passionate developer & aspiring data scientist from Turkey</h3>

-- 🎓 I'm a Master's student at Istanbul Technical University (Computer Science)
+- 🎓 I'm a newly graduated Computer Engineer with a passion for software development and data science.
 - 💼 I've worked at **BSH**, **TUSAŞ**, and joined AI projects with **TÜBİTAK** support.
 - 🌱 Currently learning: **Node.js**, **NestJS**, and **Cloud Computing**
 - 👨‍💻 All of my projects are available at [github.com/senadasdemir](https://github.com/senadasdemir)